An observation deck at the summit of Mount Misen, a sacred mountain on Miyajima at an altitude of 535m

-It is Miyajima's highest peak, standing at 535m above sea level.
-The entire island is considered sacred, and Mount Misen is also an object of worship.
-It is said to have been founded by Kobo Daishi in 806.
-The Misen Primeval Forest, designated a national natural monument, is part of the designated area for the World Heritage Site, Itsukushima Shrine.
+Mount Misen, standing 535m above sea level, is an object of worship on Miyajima, where the entire island is considered sacred, and is said to have been founded by Kobo Daishi in 806.
+The Misen Primeval Forest, designated a national natural monument, is part of the area designated as a World Heritage Site by Itsukushima Shrine.

 INFORMATION